CodingEngineerHub/Read_and_Parse_X509_Cert/README.md

 This is a x.509 certificate parser c# implemantation

-dont include "--cert begin----" and "--cert end----" part hexStringCert is ascii response of base64 pem certificate data
+dont include "--cert begin----" and "--cert end----" part hexStringCertBase64  is ascii response of base64 pem certificate data